-Other than the common units, which are listed on the New York Stock Exchange, each series of offered securities will have no established trading market.
+Other than our common units, which are listed on the New York Stock Exchange, each series of offered securities will have no established trading market.
 We may elect to list any series of offered securities on an exchange, but we are not obligated to do so.
-It is possible that one or more underwriters may make a market in a series of offered securities.
-However, they will not be obligated to do so and may discontinue market making at any time without notice.
-We cannot assure you as to the liquidity of, or the trading market for, any of our offered securities.

 In connection with an offering, certain persons participating in the offering may make a market in the securities or engage in transactions that stabilize, maintain or otherwise affect the market price of the offered securities.
 This may include, among other transactions, over-allotments or short sales of the securities, which involves the sale by persons participating in the offering of more securities than we sold to them.
 In these circumstances, these persons would cover such over-allotments or short positions by making purchases in the open market or by exercising their over-allotment option.
 As a result, the price of the securities may be higher than the price that might otherwise prevail in the open market.
 If these activities are commenced, these transactions may be discontinued at any time.
+We cannot assure you as to the liquidity of, or the trading market for, any of our offered securities.

-Because FINRA views our common units as interests in a direct participation program, any offering of common units pursuant to this registration statement will be made in compliance with FINRA Rule 2310.
+Because the Financial Industry Regulatory Authority (FINRA) views our common units as interests in a direct participation program, any offering of common units pursuant to this registration statement will be made in compliance with FINRA Rule 2310.